Leslie-Wong-H/jsbi-calculator/readme.md

 # JSBI-Calculator

-JSBI-Calculator is a calculator utility to perform arbitrary integral arithmetic and exponentiation in BigInt, JSBI based.
+JSBI-Calculator is a calculator utility to perform arbitrary arithmetic computation, with the help of JSBI-based BigDecimal.

 ## Installation